ronuma/legends/Videogame/GDD.md

 ### **Controls**

-How will the player interact with the game?
-Will they be able to choose the controls?
-What kind of in-game events are they going to be able to trigger, and how? (e.g. pressing buttons, opening doors, etc.)

-### **Mechanics**

-Are there any interesting mechanics?
-If so, how are you going to accomplish them?
-Physics, algorithms, etc.
+The controls for the game are keyboard only.
+The player will be able to move around the world with the arrow keys, and interact with the environment with the space bar and/or enter key.
+In addition to the arrow keys, the player will be able to use the WASD keys to move around the world.

+Regarding menus, the player will be able to navigate through them with the arrow keys, and select an option with the space bar and/or enter key.
+Mouse support might be added later on.

 ## _Level Design_